20kdc/byond-data-docs/formats/RSC.md

 An RSC file is actually a concatenated list of RSC entries.

-It has no encryption whatsoever, just verification.
+It has occasional encryption, but only in files you aren't supposed to poke at.

 Values are little-endian as with DMB.

 The outer entry structure is:

 1. Uint32 entryLength
-2. Uint8 unk
+2. Uint8 unk (I've only seen the value 0x01 for this)
 3. Array of entryLength Uint8s entryContent

+This is the same outer structure as with (SAV)[./SAV.md] - and it may be the same.

 ## Entry Content